The Descendants Of Somerled: DNA Evidence Page Menu (at bottom)

 Our project has several R1a McAlisters, MacAllisters, and Alexanders.
 Alexander is considered a variant of MacAlister.
 For none of these do we have full paper trails, though the ones with listed lines have family tradition that they originate from the listed line.
 The data for these people is shown below.
 Only markers for which at least one person has a difference (highlighted in pink) from the "Somerled" haplotype are shown.
 The "Other" column shows how many more markers match the Somerled profile exactly.

 The same tests described above can be applied to this data.
 This analysis confirms that the main R1a Clan Donald line is indeed the line of Somerled's grandson "Donald the eponymous".
 The marker DYS458 appears, based on this limited data, to distinguish MacDonald from MacAllister.
 One R1a participant from Glencoe (whose line branches off from a brother of Lord John) also shares 15 at DYS458.
-We now beleive that we have sufficient data to show that the ancestral state was 15 at DYS458 and that the actual mutation occured with the birth of Lord John himself, his father, or grandfather.
+We now beleive that we have sufficient data to show that the ancestral state was 15 at DYS458 and that the actual mutation occured with the birth of Lord John himself, or his father.
 While this is not absolute proof, we consider it reliable at the 98% or better level.
 DYS458 is a fairly fast marker, and we do see what are likely back and parallel mutations.
 The number we see is quite accurately in accord with the known mutation rate.
 The pattern of 11 at DYS442 and 12 at DYS438 is indicative of the name Alexander, though we do not know at all if this is a universal diagnostic.
-BigY results show two other mutations, known as CLD56 and CLD57, that arose in Lord John himself.
-These are not SNPs but are rather gigantic (hundreds or thousands of bases) that occurred in a region containing large numbers of a 125 base pair repeat unit.
-So far these have been testable only by BigY or other full sequence tests.
+BigY results show another mutation, known as CLD56, that arose in Lord John himself.
+This ia not a SNP but a rather gigantic delete (thousands of bases) that occurred in a region containing large numbers of a 125 base pair repeat unit.
+So far CLD56 been testable only by BigY or other full sequence tests.

-Proof of the line of Somerled himself is iffier.
-The best evidence that he was the paternal grandfather of Donald comes from the BigY results of the MacEacharn/MacEachron lines.
-These people have oral tradition of being descendants of Somerled near anceators, and interestingly these tales agree with the DNA results in their order of branching off.
-We now have obtained BigY results from an R1a person born with the surname McDougal.
-This person, shown above, matches the McAlister pattern rather than that of Lord John.
-This is (tenuous) evidence that there really are living male line descendants of Dugall, another son of Somerled said to be progenitor of that name.
-But absolute DNA proof of the line through Somerled to Donald still remains just beyond reach.
+Proof of the line of Somerled himself has now become quite secure.
+The best evidence that he was the paternal grandfather of Donald comes from the BigY results of the MacEacharn/MacEachron lines and MacDougalls.
+MacEacharns have oral tradition of being descendants of Somerled near anceators, and interestingly these tales agree with the DNA results in their order of branching off.
+We now have obtained BigY results from several R1a persons born with the surname MacDougall.
+These men, one shown above, as well as on our BigY DNA page, match the McAlister pattern of STRs rather than that of Lord John, and have a unique SNP, YP5543.
+This is now excellent evidence that there really are living male line descendants of Dugall, another son of Somerled said to be a progenitor of the name MacDougall.
+But absolute proof of the line through Somerled to Donald still remains just beyond reach, as we consider that it requires a full paper trail back to Somerled's day, in addition to the DNA evidence.

 By looking up the number of men in the USA, the UK, and Australia and estimating the number in Canada, whose surname is McDonald, MacDonald, or McDaniel (strangely, MacDaniel is exceedingly rare everywhere) and multiplying by the percentage in our project who are descendants of Somerled (19%) we estimate that Somerled has over 43,000 pure male line descendants worldwide.